 Money is not the be-all and end-all of opening a bakery.
 You also need the knowledge capital that will help you manage the minute details of this food business.

-If you’re just here for the money without the passion, training, and expertise needed, chances are you might quit in the face of struggles.
+If you’re just here for the money without the passion, training, and expertise needed, you might quit in the face of struggles.
 Know your purpose and start from there.

 Starting a bakery business is different from baking cookies at home.
 You can learn the latter through YouTube tutorials and books about baking.